thomaskelder/tkelder/GpmlGo/README.txt

 This will show the available command line options.
 If you want to perform the mapping, run:

-java -jar gpml-go.jar -action map -go /path/to/gene_ontology.1_2.obo -pathways /path/to/gpmlfiles -annot /path/to/biomartfile -org "Mus musculus" -out /path/to/outputfile.txt -gdb /path/to/synonymdb.pgdb
+java -jar gpml-go.jar -action map -go /path/to/gene_ontology.1_2.obo -pathways /path/to/gpmlfiles -annot /path/to/biomartfile -org "Mus musculus" -out /path/to/outputfile.txt -idm idmapper-pgdb:/path/to/synonymdb.pgdb